redecentralize/redecentralize-website/_posts/blog/2020-02-07-breaking-big-tech-open.md

 Interoperability would be transformational.
 It would mean that:
 1. I can choose to keep my photos and data where I have better access, security and portability.
 This gives us greater control over our data and means that…
 2. Surveillance is harder and more expensive to do.
 My data will not all be conveniently centralised for corporations or governments to use in unaccountable ways I haven’t agreed to.
 Privacy ❤
-3. I won’t lose contact with, leave out, or forget my friends who aren’t on the same platform as me.
+3. I won’t lose contact with, leave out, or forget friends who aren’t on the same platform as me.
 I can choose services which serve my needs better, not based on the fear of social exclusion or missing out.
 Hooray for inclusion and staying friends!
-4. I’ll be less stressed trying to remember and contact people across different platforms with different passwords and accounts (e.g. where this now requires a Facebook event, email, tweets, WhatsApp group reminders and Mastodon, Diaspora and Scuttlebutt posts for siloed communities…)
+4. I’ll be less stressed trying to remember and contact people across different platforms with different passwords and accounts (e.g. this currently requires a Facebook event, email, tweets, WhatsApp group reminders and Mastodon, Diaspora and Scuttlebutt posts for siloed communities…)
 5. Alternative services, and their alternative business models and privacy policies become much more viable!
 Suddenly, a whole ecosystem of innovation and experimentation is possible which is out of reach for us today.
 (I’m not saying it will be easy.
 Finding sustainable funding and non-advertising-based business models will still be hard and will require more effort and systemic interventions, but this is a key ingredient).

 Especially this last point, the viability of creating alternatives, would start shifting the power imbalance between Facebook and its users (and regulators), making Facebook more accountable and incentivising them to be responsive to user wants and needs.
-Right now Facebook acts as it pleases because it can — it knows its users will have to stick with it.
+Right now Facebook acts as it pleases because it can — it knows its users are trapped.
 As soon as people have meaningful choice, exploitation and abuse become much harder and more expensive to maintain.

 ## So, how do we get there?

 In the first instance, regulating Facebook, Twitter and others to make them open up their APIs so that other services can read/write to Facebook events, groups, messages etc. would be the first milestone.
 Yes, this isn’t trivial and there are questions to work out, but it can be done.

 Looking ahead, investing now in developing open standards for our social digital infrastructure is a must.
 Funders and governments should be supporting the work and adoption of open protocols and standards — working with open software and services to refine, test and use these standards and see how they work in practice over time.
-We’ll need governance mechanisms for evolving and investing our open digital infrastructure that includes diverse stakeholders and accounts for power imbalances between them.
+We’ll need governance mechanisms for evolving and investing in our open digital infrastructure that includes diverse stakeholders and accounts for power imbalances between them.

 We use platforms which have not been co-designed by us and on terms and conditions we have little say over.
 Investment into alternatives have largely failed outside of more authoritarian countries that have banned or blocked the likes of Google and Facebook.